 Remember to try and control the clients’ expectations.
 Don’t be caught into the common trap of them saying – “ok, lets just add ten more items here” explain that you have budgeted the time and cost based on their original specifications and would need to revise the budget and get their approval if that changes.

 Present a formal quote with the terms of payment and have a space for the client to sign and return a copy to you.
 This way there is no confusion on what the agreed price was for the agreed items to be delivered.
 Don’t be afraid to walk away if you can’t get what you believe is a fair deal.
 Simply say, “Thank you for the opportunity of quoting, but I really can’t deliver what you are asking for the proposed budget.”

 Don’t be shy about discussing money, you can be sure that they won’t, but be flexible when you know it won’t cost you.
-Be sure to preface the statement with, “Ok we can be flexible there”, but I don’t suggest that you be careful not to be caught with the discount game, doing more work should cost more since there is no reduction in the effort you will require.
+Be sure to preface the statement with, “Ok we can be flexible there”, but I suggest that you be careful not to get caught up in the discount game, doing more work should cost more, since there is no reduction in the effort you will require.